celtrecium/celtrecium/README.md

   languages.

 ## About other projects
-  More of my other projects is a simple games that use [codl](https://github.com/celtrecium/codl) library for graphics
+  The rest of my projects are simple games that use [codl](https://github.com/celtrecium/codl) library for graphics